vita-epfl/monoloco/docs/MonoLoco++.md

 This readme is in Beta version and refers to the `update` branch.
 It is currently under development.

 ##  Predictions
-For a quick setup download a pifpaf and a MonoLoco++ models from here and save them into `data/models`.
+For a quick setup download a pifpaf and a MonoLoco++ models from TODO and save them into `data/models`.

 ### 3D Localization
 The predict script receives an image (or an entire folder using glob expressions),